 Wound Myiasis.
 Necrotic tissue can be invaded by fly larvae (maggots).
 (Photo contributor: Lawrence B. Stack, MD.)

 Wound dehiscence is managed conservatively by treating the underlying causes and allowing healing via secondary intention.
 Dehiscence of wounds in cosmetically sensitive areas is best managed in conjunction with a consultant.
-Myiasis is treated with wound ...
+Myiasis is treated ...